Duncanma/Blog/content/Blog/more-on-that-3-day-script-i-wrote.md

 ---
 date: 2007-03-22T09:26:00+00:00
-title: More on that 3-Day script I wrote&#8230;
+title: More on that 3-Day script I wrote...
 type: posts
 ---
 Darn script removing code on AOL!
 One woman, Nicolle, has [a blog with AOL](http://journals.aol.com/knowwriter/AmazingAdventures), but it won't let her add script to any part of the UI... or even into a post.